rocket-pig/autobabytermux/README.md

 In GPT's words (later appended by me):

 >Autobabytermux is a project that is realizing multi-turn feedback reasoning through an autonomous agent [AA].
-Simply input your API key and ask a question, and autobabytermux will use engaage in a chain of thought reasoning process to autonomously arrive at a solution to your request/task, utilizing plugins including:
+Simply input your API key and ask a question, and autobabytermux will engage in a chain of thought reasoning process to autonomously arrive at a solution to your request/task, utilizing plugins including:
 >
 > Node REPL : a sanboxed javascript interpreter with a fakefs allowing scripts to read/write that are captured in a single JSON object saved as _'fakefs.json'_ and restored each time for a pseudo persistence (with the obvious side effect of it otherwise being unable to effect your actual fs).